 I still want to tell stories, or chapters of them, but visually this time.
 I consider my photos metaphors, poems of the eye.
-Over the past three years I've been fortunate to exhibit some of them in galleries and venues in and around the Capital Region of New York––though there are photos here that don't necessarily translate to gallery walls.
+Over the past several years I've been fortunate to exhibit some of them in galleries and venues in and around the Capital Region of New York––though there are photos here that don't necessarily translate to gallery walls.

 Like an editor, the photographer should be invisible.
 (Note that I'm not saying anonymous.)
 But photography isn't about me; it's about the world out there.
 Or about you, the viewer of it.

 I look for the here-and-now of the world.
 If I have a subject that I've returned to at length, it's photographing people engaged in collective dissent––part of my commitment to social justice, and part of my love for the “street” (definition fluid), where life happens with every step.
 Mostly I characterize my eye as eclectic (or democratic): every subject gets a chance to stand up and be seen.

 I mix black and white and color in portfolios.
 I like to break the rules.
-What I don't do: commercial photography or selfies.
-Nor apologize for realism, abstraction, or seeking beauty.
+What I don't do: commercial photography, selfies.
+Nor apologize for realism, nor for seeking beauty.
 Nor do I consider photography a competitive sport.

 This website is a gallery, an exhibit, a book, an artist's portfolio.
 Who knows when these analogs will occur again, or ever?
 Here, Collections focus on a common subject, while Photo Essays center around a narrative or theme.

 A photographer directly engages with two fundamental elements of physical existence: light and time.
 It's an ongoing human dynamic, what the I Ching, the Chinese book of changes, calls "the function of light with regard to time."
-So I've found that all documentary photographs, which are supposed to show us current reality, are themselves artifacts from the moment they’re exposed, since the existence they record has already passed once the shutter is released.
+So I've found that all documentary photographs, which are supposed to show current reality, are themselves artifacts from the moment they’re exposed, since the existence they record has already passed once the shutter is released.
 Thus any print made from them is historical, and makes only one instant of time visible––not enough for a narrative, only enough to perhaps become what Dorothea Lange called a “second looker.”
 A photographer can never get ahead of this paradox; she can only react and render time through an individual vision, solidified in a print, guided by her principles and personal esthetic.
 Time then becomes the guiding factor in what and how she sees, and photographing completely in the present, in the moment, is the only way to proceed.

 All is ephemeral, including pixels; thus all is timeless.
 Nothing lasts forever.
 Except when you press the shutter.